Eryens/ServiceManager/README.md

 # ServiceManager
 Windows Service Manager

-This project is a Website developped in PHP 5.1.
+This project is a Website developped in PHP Symfony 5.1.

 It has a built-in API that can recieve messages from windows services.
 Each message is tracked and stored in the local database.